Dicastery for Communication

+History

 Pope Francis established the Secretariat for Communication in June 2015, with Monsignor Dario Edoardo Viganò, former director of the Vatican Television Center, as its first prefect.
 Viganò resigned on 21 March 2018, "a week after his mishandling of a letter from retired Pope Benedict XVI provoked a global outcry".

-On 23 June 2018, the secretariat was renamed Dicastery for Communication, and on 5 July 2018, Pope Francis appointed award-winning lay journalist Paolo Ruffini as prefect.
+On 23 June 2018, the secretariat was renamed as the Dicastery for Communication, and on 5 July 2018, Pope Francis appointed award-winning lay journalist Paolo Ruffini as prefect.
 He was the first layman named to head a Vatican dicastery.
-Monsignor Lucio Adrian Ruiz, former head of the Vatican Internet Service, is secretary.
-Paul Nusiner, former General Manager of Avvenire is director general.
+Ruffini also chairs the Commission for Information of the Sixteenth Ordinary General Assembly of the Synod of Bishops.
+Monsignor Lucio Adrian Ruiz, former head of the Vatican Internet Service, is secretary of the Dicastery and Paul Nusiner, former General Manager of Avvenire, is director general.

 Members

-On 13 July 2016 Pope Francis appointed the following as members of the dicastery:
+On 13 July 2016, Pope Francis appointed the following as members of the Secretariat for Communication: